avatao/blog.avatao.com/_posts/2018-11-27-Smart-Contract-Security.md

 author_name: "Aron Laszka"
 author_web: ""
 featured-img: SmartContractSecurity
-seo_tags: "smart contracts, secure smart contracts, solidity, solidity vulnerabilities"
+seo_tags: "smart contracts; solidity; solidity security; solidity programming; smart contracts; smart contract security; smart contract examples; blockchain smart contracts; ethereum smart contract; ethereum smart contract tutorial"
 ---

 Blockchain-based platforms are becoming increasingly popular due to their ability to maintain a public distributed ledger, providing reliability, integrity, and auditability for transactions without a trusted entity. **Early blockchain platforms, such as Bitcoin**, focused solely on creating cryptocurrencies and payment systems.
 In contrast, more recent platforms, such as **Ethereum, can also act as distributed computing platforms**, enabling the deployment and execution of software code in the form of smart contracts.
 The key advantage of smart contract based distributed applications is that the security guarantees of the underlying platform safeguard the state and execution of smart contracts.